top of page

 What we do & why

-Since 2023, VA4PA has been engaged in a multi-pronged effort to pass legislation in the Commonwealth of Virginia to require private insurance and Medicaid coverage for doctor-prescribed diagnosis and treatment of PANS/PANDAS, while simultaneously working to ensure that Virginia's medical community and educational system are sufficiently informed about PANS/PANDAS to take timely, appropriate action.
+Since 2023, VA4PA has been working to pass legislation in the Commonwealth of Virginia to require private insurance and Medicaid coverage for doctor-prescribed diagnosis and treatment of PANS/PANDAS, while simultaneously working to ensure that Virginia's medical community and educational system are sufficiently informed about PANS/PANDAS to take timely, appropriate action.

-Our effort has been driven by the profound lack of awareness about PANS/PANDAS and the systemic denial of insurance coverage for standard-of-care diagnostics and treatments per published guidelines for the care of patients--already covered in the 12 states that have passed insurance/Medicaid legislation--and the daily reality of witnessing the preventable, permanent damage children and young adults sustain due to lack of appropriate diagnosis and care.
+Our efforts have been driven by the profound lack of awareness about PANS/PANDAS and the systemic denial of insurance coverage for standard-of-care diagnostics and treatments per published guidelines for the care of patients—already covered in the 12 states that have passed insurance/Medicaid legislation—and the daily reality of witnessing the preventable, permanent damage children and young adults sustain due to lack of appropriate diagnosis and care.

 VA4PA PANS/PANDAS inflamed brain logo